blockchainamm/Romanian_minor_scale_synth/README.md

 As4  : 466.1638
 C5   : 523.2511

-The frequencies in Hz of descending notes for C4 in the Romanian minor scale C5   : 523.2511
+The frequencies in Hz of descending notes for C4 as root note in the Romanian minor scale C5   : 523.2511
 As4  : 466.1638
 A4   : 440.0